Watering hostas can be tricky to get right. These plants love moisture but die in waterlogged soil. Let’s talk about the secret to watering hostas.

 Hand watering your hostas with a hose takes the most time and effort, but you can aim the water directly at the base of the plant.

-Watering with a hose is great for a precise, deep watering, but it does have its drawbacks.
+Watering with a hose is great for a precise, deep watering, but it has its drawbacks.

 For instance, hostas like to be watered evenly.
 It’s more difficult to get on a regular schedule if you’re watering by hand, as opposed to watering with an automated system.